Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Numerical marching scheme

 can be made with

 and some discretization step $h$.
 The approximation error can then be obtained through

 as derived in \cite{jiang2015efficient}.

 In this way, one can choose the accuracy $\epsilon_f$ and compute $n$ that leads to this accuracy at the start of the program before the numerical time stepping is initiated, in a matter of seconds.
-The parameters $\alpha$, $\chi$, $h$, $\delta$, and $T$ respectively correspond to the geometry of the deformed contour, its discretization, and the approximation time interval and can be optimized in order to minimize $n$. \\ In this way, we obtain approximations of the kernels $E_1(\sigma t)$ and $G_{jk}(t)$, each as a ``sum-of-exponentials".
-In addition, those sums enable us to develop a marching scheme without the need to integrate over all memory at each time-step, because a function of the form $\cF = \int_0^t g(\tau)\,e^{s_l(t-\tau)}\;d\tau$ with arbitrary but well-behaved $g$ allows for the local updating
+The parameters $\alpha$, $\chi$, $h$, $\delta$, and $T$ respectively correspond to the geometry of the deformed contour, its discretization, and the approximation time interval and can be optimized in order to minimize $n$.

+Further, we can also obtain approximations of the kernels $E_1(\sigma t)$ and $G_{jk}(t)$, each as a ``sum-of-exponentials".
+In addition, those sums enable us to develop a marching scheme without the need to integrate over all memory at each time-step, because a function of the form $\cF = \int_0^t g(\tilde{t})\,e^{s_l(t-\tilde{t})}\;d\tilde{t}$ with arbitrary but well-behaved $g$ allows for the local updating

 where $\Delta t$ is the time step of the equidistant discretization of the time domain.
 After incorporating the behavior